Share price at 16:35

 6.11

-The Scoping Study published in June 2018 highlighted the robust economic features and investment appeal of the Barroso Lithium Project.
+The 2023 Scoping Study also highlighted the robust economic features and investment appeal of the Barroso Lithium Project which is scheduled to commence producing concentrate in mid-2026 subject to completion of DFS and project financing.

 Operating Parameters and assumptions: